bettycakez/blog/content/posts/family_tech_market_map.md

 ---
 title: "Building to care for the modern family"
-date: 2022-11-09T00:00:11-04:00
+date: 2022-11-10T00:00:11-04:00
 tags: ["healthtech", "familytech"]
-summary: "Mapping out 175+ companies revolutionizing the Family Tech market."
+summary: "Mapping out 175+ companies in the Family Tech market... and why you should Care."
 draft: false
 slug: "/family-tech-market-map"
 hero_img: "/banner_family_tech_market_map.png"
 ---

-## The Nuclear family is dead
+## The nuclear family is dead

 The “nuclear family” was coined by Bronisław Malinowski, considered the father of social anthropology.
 He argued for the universal centrality of a biological family that looked something like this: